tidbyt/pixlet/docs/modules.md

 ## Pixlet module: Random

 The `random` module provides a pseudorandom number generator for pixlet.
-The generator is automatically seeded to a new random value on each execution, but a deterministic seed can also be set.
+The generator is automatically seeded on each execution.
+The seed itself changes every 15 seconds, making apps deterministic over that same time window.
+This behavior enables more effective caching of execution results on Tidbyt servers.
+Developer can reseed via `random.seed` if needed.

 | Function | Description |
 | --- | --- |